yh15kla9/github-lesser-known-programming-languages/README.md

 - [Wa](https://github.com/wa-lang/wa) - Wa is a general-purpose programming language designed for developing robustness and maintainability WebAssembly software.
 Instead of requiring complex toolchains to set up, you can simply go install it - or run it in a browser.
 - [Wing](https://github.com/winglang/wing) - Winglang is a new open-source programming language designed for the cloud (aka "cloud-oriented").
 Wing enables developers to build distributed systems that leverage cloud services as first-class citizens by combining infrastructure and application code in a safe and unified programming model (aka "cloud-oriented").
 Wing programs can be executed locally (yes, no internet required) using a fully-functional simulator, or deployed to any cloud provider (yes, Wing programs are portable across providers).
 # X:
-- [X#](https://github.com/X-Sharp/XSharpPublic) - X# is an open source development language for .NET, based on the xBase language.
-It comes in different flavours, such as Core, Visual Objects, Vulcan.NET, xBase++, Harbour, Foxpro and more.
-X# has been built on top of Roslyn, the open source architecture behind the current Microsoft C# and Microsoft Visual Basic compilers.
 # Y:
 - [Yorick](https://software.llnl.gov/yorick-doc/) - Yorick is an interpreted programming language for scientific simulations or calculations, postprocessing or steering large simulation codes, interactive scientific graphics, and reading, writing, or translating large files of numbers.
 - [Yuescript](https://github.com/pigpigyyy/Yuescript) - Yuescript is a Moonscript dialect.
 It is derived from Moonscript language 0.5.0 and continuously adopting new features to be more up to date.
 Moonscript is a language that compiles to Lua.
 Since original Moonscript has been used to write web framework lapis and run a few business web sites like itch.io and streak.club with some large code bases.
 The original language is getting too hard to adopt new features for those may break the stablility for existing applications.